kubernetes/enhancements/keps/sig-auth/4193-bound-service-account-token-improvements/README.md

 Bob is an administrator of a cluster and has noticed some strange request patterns from an unknown service account.

 Bob would like to understand who initially issued/authorised this token to be issued.
-To do so, Bob looks up the JTI of the token making the suspicious requests by looking inside the audit log entries for these suspect requests.
+To do so, Bob looks up the JTI of the token making the suspicious requests by looking inside the audit log entries at user's ExtraInfo for these suspect requests.

-This JTI is then used for a further audit log lookup - namely, looking for the TokenRequest `create` call which contains the audit annotation with key `authentication.kubernetes.io/token-identifier` and the value set to that of the suspect token.
+This JTI is then used for a further audit log lookup - namely, looking for the TokenRequest `create` call which contains the audit annotation with key `authentication.kubernetes.io/issued-credential-id` and the value set to that of the suspect token.

 This allows Bob to determine precisely who made the original request for this token, and (depending on the 'chain' above this token), allows Bob to recursively perform this lookup to find all involved parties that led to this token